Singhlp97/SCOPE3D/README.md

 used along the non-periodic one.
 Concerning the parallelization, the points of the two periodic directions are distributed among the processors.

-To compile the on M100:
+To compile the code on M100:
 - module load autoload spectrum_mpi/10.3.1--binary
 - module load autoload xl/16.1.1--binary
 - make clean